 - Call your veterinarian or the nearest emergency veterinary clinic immediately if your dog is not behaving normally.
 Avoid any at-home remedies or antidotes that have not been directed for use by your veterinarian.
 That includes making your dog vomit.
 Vomiting may be the right approach, but it might also be dangerous based on what your dog ingested and what's happening in the dog's body.

 Remember, the sooner you get help for a dog who's eaten a poisonous plant, the better the chances your dog can recover from poisoning.
-Treatment, whether at home under a veterinarian's orders or in a veterinary hospital, will be specific to the plant.
-Your veterinarian may give your dog intravenous fluid, flush your dog's stomach, give your dog activated charcoal to absorb the toxin, or need to perform surgery.
+Treatment, whether at home under a veterinarian's orders or in a veterinary hospital, will be specific to the plant that poisoned your dog.
+Your veterinarian may give your pup intravenous fluid, flush your dog's stomach, give your dog activated charcoal to absorb the toxin, or need to perform surgery.
 Supportive medications may help your dog's kidneys and liver process the poison and heal.

-The ASPCA Poison Control estimates that 25 percent of poisoned pets recover within two hours.
-Even with treatment, one in 100 poisoned pets die.
+The ASPCA Poison Control estimates that 25 percent of poisoned pets recover within 2 hours.
+Even with treatment, 1 in 100 poisoned pets die.